Transfer Student Registration

 For purposes of computing your grade point average, the schedule below will be used.

-P track grades are not calculated in the GPA; however, a grade of NC under either grade track option is calculated in the GPA.
-D+ and D grades fulfill graduation requirements under the G and P track; however, they do not fulfill major or prerequisite requirements.
+S and CR grades awarded on the Pass/Fail grading track are not calculated in the GPA; however, a grade of NC under either grade track option is calculated in the GPA.
+D+ and D grades will not fulfill any all-college, major or prerequisite requirement, but will award credit under the G or P track.
 There are no restrictions placed on the number of courses you may choose under each option.
 However, you are expected to choose the option by which you wish to be graded at the time you register for courses.
 No change in the grading option is permitted after the fourth day of class without extenuating circumstances.
 The Registrar automatically assigns students a grading track for those who do not sign up for the course.
 You may, with permission of the course professor, audit a course, (Z track), no credit toward graduation will be awarded, but the audit, if completed successfully, will be recorded on your transcript.

 DECLARATION OF MAJOR AND CHANGING ADVISERS